CilantroLeaver/augur-semester-project/useCases.md

 A developer puts their OSS into a database under Augur's schema.
 Augur's backend collects the requested contributor data from the Augur API and presents it at a frontend URL.

 # Triggers
-1. A developer of OSS gains curiosity over the activity and timeframe of contributors to their project(s).
+1. A developer of OSS gains curiosity over the activity and timeframe of contributors to a project they are a part of.

 # Actors
-1. OSS developers
+1. OSS developers/contributors
-2. OSS contributors

 # Preconditions
 1. A postgresql database has been configured with Augur's schema
-3. The database contains the data for an OSS developer's project
+3. The database contains the data for an OSS project
-4. The developer initiates the backend collection system for Augur
+4. A developer initiates the backend collection system for Augur

 # Main Success Scenario
 1. Augur's API is queried and contains the requested metric data